MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-define-custom-attributes.md

 User attributes are values collected from a user during self-service sign-up.
 In the user flow settings, you can select from a set of built-in user attributes or define your own custom attributes.
 During sign-up, the user enters the information on the attribute collection page, and it's stored with their profile in your directory.

-- **Built-in user attributes.** Microsoft Entra External ID provides the following built-in user attributes:
+- **Built-in user attributes.** Microsoft Entra External ID comes with a set of built-in user attributes that you can choose to collect during sign-up:

   - City
   - Country/Region